Connecticut’s System for Educator Evaluation and Development (SEED)

 The SEED model for administrator evaluation, developed in partnership with New Leaders, adheres to the following design principles:

-The CT State Board of Education-approved Guidelines for Educator Evaluation specify 4 areas of administrator performance as important to evaluation – student learning (45%), administrator practice (40%), stakeholder feedback (10%), and teacher effectiveness (5%).
+The CT Guidelines for Educator Evaluation specify 4 areas of administrator performance as important to evaluation – student learning (45%), administrator practice (40%), stakeholder feedback (10%), and teacher effectiveness (5%).
 Since the first 2 categories make up 85% of an administrator’s evaluation, we focus the bulk of our model design on specifying these 2 categories.
 In addition, we take the view that some aspects of administrator practice – most notably instructional leadership – have a bigger influence on student success and therefore demand increased focus and weight in the evaluation model.

 The evaluation of an individual’s performance should primarily be about his/her improvement from an established starting point.
-This applies to his/her professional practice focus areas and the outcomes s/he is striving to reach.
+This applies to his/her professional practice focus areas and the outcomes/he is striving to reach.
 Attaining high levels of performance matters – and for some administrators, maintaining high results is a critical aspect of their work – but the model should encourage administrators to pay attention to continually improving their practice.
 Through the goal-setting processes described in the SEED Handbook, this model does that.

 In the quest for accuracy of ratings, there is a tendency to focus exclusively on the numbers.
 We believe that of equal importance to getting better results is the professional conversation between an administrator and his/her supervisor that can be accomplished through a well-designed and well-executed evaluation system.
 So, the model requires evaluators to observe the practice of administrators enough to make informed judgments about the quality and efficacy of practice.

-We tried to avoid over-designing the system for 2 reasons: (1) the pilot provides a significant opportunity for the state to learn and adapt the model before full implementation; and (2) the model should not be so difficult or time-consuming to implement as to create excessive demands on those doing the evaluation or being evaluated.
+We tried to avoid over-designing the system for 2 reasons: (1) the pilot provided a significant opportunity for the state to learn and adapt the model before full implementation; and (2) the model should not be so difficult or time-consuming to implement as to create excessive demands on those doing the evaluation or being evaluated.
 Sensitive to the tremendous responsibilities and limited resources that administrators have, we designed the model to align with other responsibilities (e.g., writing a school improvement plan) and to highlight the need for evaluators to build important skills in setting goals, observing practice, and providing high-quality feedback.